ctrl-alt-del/devenv/cheatsheet/overview.md

 #### CouchDB
 [CouchDB](http://en.wikipedia.org/wiki/CouchDB) is a document-oriented NoSQL database that uses JSON to store data, JavaScript as its query language using MapReduce, and HTTP for an API.

+# Development Tools

+## Integrated Development Environment
+[Integrated Development Environment (IDE)](http://en.wikipedia.org/wiki/Integrated_development_environment) is a tool that aims at maximizing the productivity of software engineers.